 Being a (good) nutritionist

-Good nutritionists are individuals with a great understanding of the science of nutrition, who are able to provide evidence-based, non-prescriptive advice to clients without looking to treat or cure disease.
-These individuals typically – though not always – work in freelance positions as a coach or personal trainer, or for small organisations in the private sector, and they will generally focus their attention on things like fat loss, muscle growth, general health improvement, family eating and sports nutrition (depending on your course and what it covered).
+Good nutritionists/nutrition coaches are individuals with a great understanding of the science of nutrition, who are able to provide evidence-based, non-prescriptive advice to clients without looking to treat or cure disease.
+These individuals typically – though not always – work in freelance positions as a coach or personal trainer, or for small organisations in the private sector.
+They will generally focus their attention on things like fat loss, muscle growth, general health improvement, family eating and sports nutrition.

-Essentially a nutritionist is there to help someone explore food and it’s relationship to their health and wellbeing by informing them of the current research and it’s implications for what they do day-to-day, though some nutritionists will also focus on the aforementioned body composition or sports performance niches (typically, these individuals will have undergone training as sports nutritionists, or done a course that contained sports nutrition, like the BTN Academy).
+Essentially, a nutritionist or nutrition coach is there to help someone explore food and its relationship to their health and wellbeing by informing them of the current research and its implications for what they do day-to-day, though some nutritionists will also focus on the aforementioned body composition or sports performance niches (typically, these individuals will have undergone training as sports nutritionists, or done a course that contained sports nutrition, like the BTN Academy).

 Alternatives include the organisation BANT which tends to specialise in more fringe, alternative therapies (some of which are legitimate, some of which are not – see my blog on adrenal fatigue for more info on alternative health).
-For nutritionists wanting to work with the general public, this option is rarely something you will need to worry about so long as you are qualified and insured to practice – indeed many extremely successful coaches, because they did not get qualified through university education, aren’t registered.
+For nutritionists wanting to work with individuals in the general public, this option is rarely something you will need to worry about so long as you are qualified and insured to practice – indeed many extremely successful coaches, because they did not get qualified through university education, aren’t registered.
 It’s not something that will hold you back unless you want to work in the kinds of areas noted above.

 - Hucksters who will sell anything to make bank.
 These guys aren’t really the focus of this article, and I hope they stand on an upturned electrical plug.

 - People who want to be great nutritionists, but due to the complexity of the role and their lack of overall ability they struggle, give impractical or ineffective advice, and usually end up moving on to do something else